-- 4.4.1 A part-time employee is an employee who: - (a) is employed for not less than 16 ordinary hours per week and for not more than 32 ordinary hours per week; - (b) is rostered for a minimum of 4 consecutive hours on any day; and - (c) is rostered to work hours on days in accordance with the Award provisions for full-time employees. - 4.4.2 At the time of engagement the employer and the part-time employee will agree in writing the number of ordinary hours to be worked each week. - 4.4.3 Any agreed amendment to the number of ordinary weekly hours worked will be recorded in writing.
+- 4.4.1 A part-time employee is an employee who: - (a) is employed for less than 38 hours but not less than 15 hours per week on a regular and continuous basis; and - (b) is rostered to work regular hours on regular days in accordance with the Award provisions for permanent employees. - 4.4.2 At the time of engagement the employer and the part-time employee will agree in writing the number of ordinary hours to be worked each week.
+For the purpose of determining the regularity or otherwise of the hours, the parties may agree to averaging ordinary hours over a period of 4 weeks.

-4.4.4 Such roster shall show the starting and ceasing times and the days upon which an employee is engaged to work as well as the number of hours to be worked each week to suit the exigencies of the establishment:
+- 4.4.3 Any agreed variation to the number of ordinary weekly hours worked will be recorded in writing. - 4.4.4 Rosters for part-time employees shall be determined in accordance with clause 6.1 (Hours of work). - 4.4.5 Such roster shall show the starting and ceasing times and the days upon which an employee is engaged to work as well as the number of hours to be worked each week to suit the exigencies of the establishment: